 Note: If you chose a document that does not contain your photo (such as a birth certificate), an additional acceptable photo identity document will be required.

-Applicants who have established names through marriage, adoption, court order, or other mechanisms, are required to provide evidence of the name change through appropriate court or government documents.
+Applicants who have established names through marriage, adoption, court order, or other mechanisms, are required to provide evidence of the name change through appropriate court or government documents (must not be laminated).

 Applicants must provide an original SSN card or one of the following acceptable documents: